Matthew Moynihan shows how the Coronavirus has infected the mass media and how this live host is incubating dirty journalism.

 I don’t dispute that the Coronavirus meets these criteria.
 It is imperative that citizens are informed about a disease that is creeping towards becoming a pandemic and even more crucial they can hold health authorities and the State to account to ensure the disease is contained.

 What doesn’t benefit the public, however, is the demonisation of individuals who have the illness and the publishing of their identity.
 What doesn’t benefit the public is the inherent xenophobia put forward by many arms of the mainstream media.
 What doesn’t benefit the public is the mass hysteria.
-Sure, CO-VID19 is dangerous, and we need to act, but we must also remember its mortality rate is 2%, ⅓ of the mortality rate of seasonal flu.
-The danger with Coronavirus lies in the fact that 20% of cases are deemed “critical” and often require ICU beds and respirators.
+Coronavirus is indeed deadly, but to weather a public health storm we must remain calm.
+Many are hospitalised with this virus and often require ICU beds and respirators.
+Our collective focus must move from the blame game to ensuring the state can weather the public health storm.

 Don’t look to your local newspaper for advice – look at the Dept. of Health’s website for guidelines and those of the World Health Organisation.
 Below is the medical criteria for the virus now affecting the media organism that we can apply to know when to discount an article as sensationalist fodder.